 2. AUTHORIZATION UNDER STATE LAW

-Under 11-2-11 of South Dakota Codified Laws, the planning commission of a county is directed to "prepare, or cause to be prepared a comprehensive plan for the county...” pursuant to South Dakota Codified Laws 11-2-12 which “.. shall be for the purpose of protecting and guiding the physical, social, economic, and environmental development of the county; to protect the tax base; to encourage a distribution of population or mode of land utilization that will facilitate the economical and adequate provisions of transportation, roads, water supply, drainage, sanitation, education, recreation, or other public requirements; to lessen governmental expenditure; and to conserve and develop natural resources”.
+Under 11-2-11 of South Dakota Codified Laws, the planning commission of a county is directed to "The county planning commission may prepare, or cause to be prepared a comprehensive plan for the county including those municipalities within the county which are either unincorporated or which have requested by resolution of the governing board of such municipality to be included”

+Pursuant to South Dakota Codified Laws 11-2-12 which “ The comprehensive plan shall be for the purpose of protecting and guiding the physical, social, economic, and environmental development of the county; to protect the tax base; to encourage a distribution of population or mode of land utilization that will facilitate the economical and adequate provisions of transportation, roads, water supply, drainage, sanitation, education, recreation, or other public requirements; to lessen governmental expenditure; and to conserve and develop natural resources”.

 3. DEVELOPMENT AND ADOPTION